ChiLiubio/microeco/README.md

 ## sample_table in microtable
 The rownames of sample_table are used for selecting samples/groups in all the related operations in the package.
 Before you create microtable object, make sure that the rownames of sample_table are the sample names.

+## Contributing

+We welcome any contribution \!
+Any idea/suggestion will be considered.
+By participating in this project you agree to abide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).

 ## References